luishsr/tiny-exchange/README.md

 # tiny-exchange

-A basic exchange implementation in Rust for a workshop event.
+A basic asset exchange implementation in Rust.

 Features backlog: